rjf2016/EZbot/README.md

 ## Features

 - **Music** 🎵
-  - `/play` - Search multiple sources for a song, then play it or put it in a queue
+  - `/play` - Play a song (using either a URL or keywords)
+  - `/search` - Sends back a dropdown with search results
   - `/queue` - View the upcoming songs in queue
   - `/skip` - Skip currently playing song
   - `/seek` - Seek timestamp current song to jump to